 Version File Type

-Version 22 Project Bundle
+Version 8 or newer (Windows and Mac) Project Bundle

 ATLAS.ti Web Project Bundle

-Version 9 Project Bundle

-Version 8 Project bundle

 Version 7 Transfer bundle

 Project Exchange format QDPX

 Exported projects from the Ipad or Android apps can also be imported.
 ATLAS.ti Cloud projects can currently not be imported into the desktop version.